 The days start getting shorter starting in June, so we’re already seeing noticeably less daylight than we were a few months ago.
 Before we know it, daylight savings time will be ending at the beginning of November.

-With more hours of darkness each day, your headlights become increasingly more important.
+With more hours of darkness each day, your heavy truck headlights become increasingly more important.
 Even if you aim to schedule your drives during daylight, you may not have that control every day.

 Autumn doesn’t just mean you can find pumpkin-flavored everything.
 It means winter is on its way.
 During winter, it’s more essential than ever to have well-maintained headlights because of the weather patterns.
 It’s harder to see when it’s snowing, and your headlights will help.